usnistgov/Intra-Vehicular-Networks/README.md

 ### description of files :

    #### Interoperability Code  (contributors :  khalid.halba@nist.gov & charif.mahmoudi@nist.gov ) :

+      /can2ipwrapper/Licence-can-utils.md   : licence to reuse / modify files
-      /can2ipwrapper/IPtoCanwrapper.c : convert IP frames to CAN frames.
+      /can2ipwrapper/IPtoCanwrapper.c       : convert IP frames to CAN frames : CAN+IP sockets.
-      /can2ipwrapper/can2IPwrapper.c  : convert CAN frames to IP frames.
+      /can2ipwrapper/can2IPwrapper.c        : convert CAN frames to IP frames : CAN+IP sockets.

    #### CAN Libraries and traffic generators  ( Reused Code )  : https://github.com/linux-can/can-utils

+      /can2ipwrapper/Licence-can-utils.md   : licence to reuse / modify files
       /can2ipwrapper/cangen.c               : generate CAN frames.
       /can2ipwrapper/candump.c              : receive and dump CAN frames.
       /can2ipwrapper/include/linux/*        : CAN libraries

 ##  The file "infra-setup.md" explains in detail how to run SDN over a wireless network. this is the first step into implementing Software Defined In Vehicule networks over a wireless network.